laffra/auger/README.md

     def main():
       p = pet.createPet("Polly", "Parrot")
       print(p, p.getName(), p.getSpecies())

+    main()

 This produces:

     Polly is a Parrot Polly Parrot

+# Calling Auger on our larger example

-With auger, we can record all calls to all functions and methods defined in pet.py, while trapping all calls going out from pet.py to other modules.
+With Auger, we can record all calls to all functions and methods defined in `pet.py`, while also remembering the details for all calls going out from `pet.py` to other modules, so they can be mocked out.

 Instead of saying: